MicrosoftDocs/microsoft-salescopilot-docs/articles/create-contact-crm-sales-copilot.md

    > [!NOTE]
    > You can also open the contact form in your CRM.
 Select **Open in (CRM)**, and then enter details.

-    Copilot for Sales automatically connects the new CRM contact to your external contact.
+    Sales app automatically connects the new CRM contact to your external contact.

 > [!IMPORTANT]
 >
-> With the implementation of the global create feature in Copilot for Sales, contact creation might fail when you are using the external contact creation process.
+> With the implementation of the global create feature in Sales app, contact creation might fail when you are using the external contact creation process.
 To continue creating contacts in CRM, perform the following steps in Teams admin settings:
 >1.
 Go to **Settings** > **Environment** > **Forms** > **Contact**.
 >1.
 Select one of the following options:
->      - **Create new records inside Copilot for Sales**
+>      - **Create new records inside Sales**
 >      - **Create new records by opening Salesforce from a link**
 >1.
 Save the settings and create the contact again.

 ## Signature available in email

-If you open the **Copilot for Sales** pane from an incoming email that contains the signature of the sender, and you add the contact to your CRM, Copilot for Sales prefills the contact details based on the signature and highlights the fields that it populated.
+If you open the **Sales** pane from an incoming email that contains the signature of the sender, and you add the contact to your CRM, Sales app prefills the contact details based on the signature and highlights the fields that it populated.
 You can update the information and select **Save**.

 This capability is available only for emails in the [supported languages](introduction.md#supported-languages-and-geographies).